On modelling positive continuous data with spatio-temporal dependence: A random process with Weibull marginal distribution

 Using Proposition \ref{def:prop1} in Appendix we can also obtain the correlation function of $W$, namely

 where the function

-is the generalized hyper-geometric function \citep{Gradshteyn:Ryzhik:2007} and $(a)_{k}:= \Gamma(a+k)/\Gamma(a)$, for $k\in \N \cup \{0\} $, is the Pochhammer symbol.
-Note that $\rho_W(h)=0$, i.e. $\rho(h)=0$ implies pairwise independence, as in the Gaussian case since (\ref{eq:weibull}) can be factorized in the product of two Weibull densities.
+is the generalized hypergeometric function \citep{Gradshteyn:Ryzhik:2007} and $(a)_{k}:= \Gamma(a+k)/\Gamma(a)$, for $k\in \N \cup \{0\} $, is the Pochhammer symbol.
+Note that $\rho(h)=0$ implies pairwise independence, as in the Gaussian case since (\ref{eq:weibull}) can be factorized in the product of two Weibull densities.
+Additionally, since ${}_2F_1\left(\cdot,\cdot,\cdot;0\right)=1$, $\rho(h)=0$ implies $\rho_W(h)=0$ {that is} if a compactly supported correlation function \citep{Bevilacqua:20189} is used as underlying correlation model, then also the correlation of the Weibull process is compactly supported. {This feature is particularly appealing from the computational point of view since algorithms for sparse matrices can be used to handle the correlation matrix associated with $\rho_W$ (see Section 4.2).}

-Additionally, it can be shown that some nice properties such as stationarity, mean-square continuity, degrees of mean-square differentiability and long-range dependence can be inherited from the `parent' Gaussian process $Z$.
+More important, it can be shown that some nice properties such as stationarity, mean-square continuity, degrees of mean-square differentiability and long-range dependence can be inherited from the `parent' Gaussian process $Z$.
 In particular, using the results in \citet[Section 2.4]{Stein:1999} linking the behavior of the correlation at the origin and the geometrical properties of the associated process, we can prove that ${W}$ is mean square continuous if $Z$ is mean square continuous and it is $k$-times mean-square differentiable if $Z$ is $k$-times mean-square differentiable.
 Finally, it is trivial to see that the sample path continuity and differentiability are inherited from the `parent' Gaussian process.
 As a consequence, mean-square continuity and differentiability of the sample paths of the Weibull process can be modeled using suitable flexible parametric correlation functions as in the case of the Gaussian processes.

 As an illustrative example, Figure \ref{fig:fcov-matern} collects three simulations of $W$ on a fine grid of $S=[0,1]^2$ with Mat{\'e}rn correlation function $ \rho(h)= {2^{1-\psi}}{\Gamma(\nu)}^{-1} \left ({\|h\|}/{\phi} \right )^{\nu} {\cal K}_{\nu} \left ({\|h\|}/{\phi} \right ) ,$ where $\phi,\nu>0$ and ${\cal K}_{a}$ is a modified Bessel function of the second kind of order $a >0$.